About cold sores

 Herpes simplex virus is very contagious.
 You can get it through skin-to-skin contact, contact with an infected person’s saliva, or contact with infected objects.
 It can spread even if people don’t have any blisters.

 Children who have weak immune systems because of illness or medicines have an increased risk of frequent, long-lasting or severe cold sores.
 They also have an increased risk of developing complications.
 Young babies are also at increased risk of developing complications.

 Cold sores are quite common in older children.

 Symptoms of cold sores

-Your child might complain of an itching, tingling or burning sensation around the mouth, lips or nose, before tiny blisters appear.
-The blisters usually crust over in 2-3 days, but can become quite painful and interfere with eating and drinking.
+Your child might complain of an itching, tingling or burning sensation around the mouth, lips or nose before tiny blisters appear.
+The blisters usually crust over in 2-3 days, but they can become quite painful and interfere with eating and drinking.

 Cold sores generally clear up completely after 7-10 days.
 They don’t leave any scarring.

 Some children get cold sores several times a year, usually in the same place.